SocksTheWolf/AntiScamBot/documentation.md

 | --- | --- |
 | userid | discord userid to check |

 ## Global
-> These commands can be run on any server where ScamGuard is joined
+> These commands can be run on any external server where ScamGuard is joined

 ### `check userid`
 |     |     |